Wondering what to pack in your carry-on luggage?

 And sure enough, your little overhead backpack / suitcase is bursting to the brim meeting these ridiculous airline requirements, and you’ve only just packed your toiletries and makeup so far, and a few other things.

-But worry not – this is a complete carry-on essentials list guide for a comfortable plane journey.
-And if you’re worried about space in your bag, check out the amazing hack on #11 that shows you how to bypass the cabin restrictions!
+So worry not – this is a complete carry-on essentials list guide for a comfortable plane journey.
+And if you’re fretting about space in your bag, check out the amazing hack on #11 that shows you how to bypass the cabin restrictions!

 So, what should I put in my carry on bag?